mjgs/routes-builder/Readme.md

     var app = routes_builder(anotherWebServer(), options);

-  The route-loader function can pass data to the route-builder function, the default routes loader function uses a folder structure and route files to define the routes, but you could create the routes by loading them from a database if you wanted to.
+  The route-loader function passes data to the route-builder function, the default routes loader function uses a folder structure and route files to define the routes, but you could create the routes by loading them from a database if you wanted to.
 The default route builder function creates routes for Express, but you could create your own function to create them